 This!
-This is what I wanted to do as a kid, and I bet most gamers when asked would agree.
+This is what I wanted to do as a kid, and I bet most gamers still want to do this, too.

-The position isn’t glamorous though, in fact it’s often quite the opposite.
-There were scams going around a few years ago that advertised testing jobs in the $50-$100 per hour range and that sort of gave the entire industry a bad rap.
+The position isn’t glamorous, though.
+In fact, just a few years ago, some companies advertised testing jobs in the $50-$100 per hour range, which was actually part of a scam.
+That gave the entire industry a bad rap.

-Game testers generally don’t earn that much money.
-Realistically you can expect anywhere from $10-$17 per hour.
+Video game testers generally don’t earn that much money.
+Realistically, you can expect something between $10-$17 per hour.

-Sadly testing games can become quite dull: you rarely get to play games you’re actually interested in, and the hunt for bugs is usually a higher factor than deciding whether the game plays well or is fun.
+Also, testing video games can become quite dull: you’ll often be asked to play the same section or level of a game over and over, you rarely get to play games you’re actually interested in, and the hunt for bugs is usually a priority than assessing gameplay or whether it’s even fun to play.

-That being said, you’re still getting paid to play!
+That being said, you’re still getting paid to play all day!